 As stated, the vast majority of our students haven’t studied in this way before either, so you’ll be in good company – on this level and many others.
 Our formative years are spent in a classroom so it is reasonable for us to assume that is the only way we can learn.
 The reason we learn in this way during our early years is that it is a good way to learn – it ensures that a student actually does dedicate a certain amount of time to learning per day and progress can be tracked by the teacher.
 If there are misunderstandings, they can be recognised immediately and corrected.

-How does the BGS distance course tackle these essential requirements?
+How does the Bristol Groundschool distance course tackle these essential requirements?

-The first thing to highlight is that we call our course a ‘Blended learning package’, it is not entirely distance learning; included in the basic cost is 21 days of tuition – this is more than the industry norm for distance courses.
-The reason for this is we understand how valuable face to face time is and don’t want to deprive our students of the wonderful insights of the experienced instructors.
+The first thing to highlight is that we call our course a ‘blended learning package’- it is not entirely distance learning; included in the basic cost is 21 days of tuition.
+This is more than the industry norm for distance courses.
+The reason for this is that we understand how valuable face to face time is, and don’t want to deprive our students of the wonderful insights of the experienced instructors.
 At the same time, we are aware that some are choosing to study this way because time away from life’s normal commitments is difficult, so to ensure that both scenarios are catered for we make 6 of those 21 days optional.

 As for logging of time and checking progress against targets, well we have that covered too.
 Beautifully though, you set the time frame – you could set yourself the minimum (6 months) or a very gentle pace if you are already quite busy.
-Either way, there is 650 hours worth of material to study so If you set yourself 6 months to complete you will need to do roughly 3.6 hrs study a day.
+Either way, there is 650 hours worth of material to study.
+This means if you set yourself 6 months to complete it, you will need to do roughly 3.6 hrs study a day.

 ATPdigital works out how many lessons to study per week and sets out a progress bar and schedules lessons for you according to the requirement.